jayminwest/project-mosaic-template/ai_docs/PROJECT_MOSAIC_OVERVIEW.md

 ## What is Project Mosaic?

 Project Mosaic is a 12-week initiative to rapidly develop, launch, and iterate on multiple micro-SaaS products.
-The goal is to build 6-9 profitable products that collectively generate $3,000+ in monthly recurring revenue, creating a portfolio of small pieces that together form something valuable.
+The goal is to build 6-9 profitable micro-SaaS products that collectively generate $3,000+ in monthly recurring revenue, creating a portfolio of small pieces that together form something valuable.

 ## Core Strategy